-ING Corporate Audit Services (CAS) is ING’s internal audit group, with around 340 employees worldwide.
-CAS services ING Bank and ING Group and reports to the Executive Board and the Audit Committee and is present at meetings of the Audit Committee.
+ING Corporate Audit Services (CAS) is ING’s internal audit group, with around 400 employees worldwide.

 The external auditor performs the audit on the consolidated financial statements of ING Groep N.V. and ING Bank N.V. and the statutory financial statements of their subsidiaries.
 In this role, the external auditor attends meetings of the Audit Committee and is present during the annual General Meeting of Shareholders (AGM).

 As part of the audit engagement, the external auditor issues a management letter to the Executive Board, the Management Board Banking and the Audit Committee, in which (potential) improvements in the adequacy and effectiveness of the governance, risk and control framework are being recommended.

 Based on the legally required rotation of auditors, the annual General Meeting held on 11 May 2015, appointed KPMG as the external audit firm for ING Group for the audit of the annual accounts for the financial years 2016 through 2019.

 The Supervisory Board will make recommendations to the AGM at least once every four years as to the appointment of the external auditor, based on an assessment made by the Audit Committee.

 The Sarbanes-Oxley Act states that listed companies must have a policy governing the independence of its external auditor.
 By means of the ING Group Policy on External Auditors’ Independence, ING Group wishes to avoid the auditor providing services that:

 - create mutual or conflicting interests between the auditor and ING Group;